 Written approval is required by the Chancellor prior to accessing University property with the prohibited items listed above.
-For more information contact the Director of Campus Safety and Security at 253-692-4425 or visit online: http://www.tacoma.uw.edu/node/22394
+For more information contact the Director of Campus Safety & Security at 253-692-4425 or visit our Weapons on Campus procedure page.